Francis-oa7/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 The script 6 creates a local var
 The 7 script creates a global var
 The 8 script adds 128 to a variable
+The 9 script divides POWER by DIVIDE var